 Looking Forward

 For the Precious Plastic Dublin team this is big news.
 Meeting in person and taking part in community events has been been a way of helping to spread a message of sustainability and also energising the group through positive social interaction.
-We though now would be a good time to say how things were going with PPD and who better to talk to than Chris Darling.
+We though now would be a good time to say how things were going with PPD and who better to talk to than Chris D.

 So here is a little Q and A with Chris: